Pragmatismo/screenglitchvid/README.md

 The Create Basic Audio Map tool ingests any audio file, runs a multi-track analysis pass (librosa-based beat/onset/pitch detectors plus high-energy windows), and then drops you into an interactive editor.
 Each track is rendered on a stacked timeline with zoom controls, scrollbars with auto-pan as the playhead approaches the edge, one-second/ten-second tick marks, and a detail grid for precise edits.
-Click anywhere (without modifiers) to move the playhead instantly; hold **Shift** to enter edit mode where Shift+drag repositions markers, Shift+double-click adds events, and Shift+right-click removes the clicked marker.
+Click anywhere (without modifiers) to move the playhead instantly.
+Hold **Shift** or enable the **Edit mode** toggle to manipulate markers: drag them along the timeline, Shift+double-click to add events, and Shift+right-click to remove the clicked marker.
 Duration events are drawn as full-width rectangles spanning their entire time range so you can see overlaps at a glance.
 A Play button streams the song (via `pygame.mixer`) so you can preview the markers in sync while the playhead keeps itself in view, and the Analysis Settings dialog lets you tweak hop length, tempo tightness, RMS/pitch thresholds, and onset behaviour before re-running the detector.
+Selecting a marker also exposes inline fields for editing its time/value/duration without leaving the event list.

-Timing data is stored as JSON inside each project’s `internal/timing/` folder using the following schema:
+Timing data is stored as JSON inside each project’s `internal/timing/` folder.
+Every timing file is a single document that can bundle any number of interchangeable tracks—automatic analysis passes, MIDI taps, manual annotations, or other sources.
+Each track is simply a list of timestamped events so downstream tools can select whichever track they require without worrying about its origin.
+The on-disk structure is intentionally small and friendly to other tools:

 ```jsonc
 {